hpowell20/cs2063-master/Winter2021/Lab4/README.md

 Today’s lab will build off the camera integration code used in the last lab to go deeper into working with Broadcast Receivers, alarms, and notifications.

-## Pair Programming

-We will again be doing pair programming for this lab.
-Details on pair programming can be found at [Pair Programming](../docs/PAIR_PROGRAMMING.md).
-You can again work with anybody of your choosing.

-**To receive credit for this lab you must pair program.**

-**Switch between the roles of navigator and driver every 10 to 15 minutes.**

 #### Background

 * Make sure you are familiar with the following sections of the Android developer documentation: